Skip to main content

 7. Eat healthily

-To help prevent gallbladder problems, eat smaller meals several times a day.
+To help prevent gallbladder problems, eat smaller meals several times per day.
 Try to remove fat from the diet while still eating foods that are appropriate for diabetes.
 Fatty fish is okay, but try to eat lean meat.

 8. Regularly check blood sugar levels